pauleveritt/sphinx-svcs/DIARY.md

 will be invoked last, after Sphinx stuff is added to the registry.
 I'll start by adding something to `test-sphinx-svcs-setup` that fails.

+I wanted to make `venusian` optional.
+But it's complicated.
+My fastest path to the end of all these packages is to make it mandatory and get the `Scanner` into the registry.
+The scanner will have the `site_registry`.

 # May 20

 Get started with a `uv init` targeting 3.10 or higher.